hyphacoop/handbook/guides.md

 The text of the signed document is embedded in the signature file, so you can drop any signature file `resolution-XXX.md.github_handle.asc` into [keybase.io/verify](https://keybase.io/verify) to verify a signature.
 For example, you can try verifying [resolution-001.md.benhylau.asc](https://github.com/hyphacoop/organizing/blob/master/resolutions/resolution-001.md.benhylau.asc).

+_Note: for submitting resolutions to the Government, you will need to use an additional signing process as if resolutions are external documents.
+Previously this was achieved by using `pandoc` to build a PDF package with the resolution (without including PGP signatures) and entering that to HelloSign (see [organizing/#385](https://github.com/hyphacoop/organizing/issues/385) for context)._

 ### Signing external documents

 Members also use other tools such as [HelloSign](http://link.hypha.coop/inventory#HelloSign) for signing client-facing documents.

 See [this related GitHub issue](https://github.com/hyphacoop/organizing/issues/195#issuecomment-580393377) for an example of prior usage.